Japanese National Holidays in 2023

 National Foundation Day (February 11th)

-This day celebrates the day that Japan became a nation.
+National Foundation Day, Kenkoku Kinen no Hi (建国記念の日), celebrates the day that Japan became a nation.
 The origins of the Japanese imperial family are half mythological.
 It saids that the imperial family comes from Amateratsu, the shinto Goddess of the Sun.
 Amateratsu’s grandson, Emperor Jimmu, was the first emperor of Japan.
-According with the early Japanese chronicle, the Kojiiki (a book semi-historical, semi-myths, legends, songs and oral traditions) Emperor Jimmu was enthroned on February 11th
+According with the early Japanese chronicle, the Kojiiki (a book semi-historical, semi-myths, legends, songs and oral traditions) Emperor Jimmu was enthroned on February 11th.

-This is going to be the first year that February 23rd and 24th will be national holiday, since as you probably all know, in Japan there was a change of emperor last April.
+In 2020 was the first year that The Emperor’s Birthday (天皇誕生日) on the February 23rd will be national holiday, since as you probably all know, in Japan there was a change of emperor on April 2019.
 Therefore, this that was celebrated on December 23rd, the birthday of the previous Emperor, Akihito.
-But this year the date has been changed to Naruhito’s birthday, on February 23rd.
-However, as February 23 is Sunday, the public holiday is transferred to Monday 24th.
+But since 2020 the date changed to Naruhito’s birthday, on February 23rd.

 Like many other countries, Japan has four seasons a year.
 And as happens in the raises that are in the northern hemisphere, the days get longer in summer.
 In different cultures there are different celebrations to welcome the summer.
-In Japan it is celebrated between March 20th and 21st of each year with the Vernal Equinox Day or Shunbun no Hi (春分の日)
+In Japan it’s celebrated between March 20th and 21st of each year as the Vernal Equinox Day or Shunbun no Hi (春分の日).

 Between the end of April and the beginning of May there are four holidays in a row.
 They are April 29 and May 3, 4, and 5.
 Many companies also close the intermediate days (April 30 and May 1 and 2 if they fall during the week) and there are many people who take vacation days before or after these days to be able to gather more than a week.
 It’s what is known as Golden Week in Japan.

-Then I’m going yo explain the holidays days that make up the Golden Week.
+Then I’m going to explain the holidays days that make up the Golden Week.

 Showa Day (April 29th)